 What Version of MODFLOW Is the Most Suitable for Your Project?

-Visual MODFLOW supports the most widely used versions of USGS MODFLOW and MODFLOW-SURFACT (HGL), and we strive to include the most widely used packages.
-The following is a brief summary of each version, and some remarks as to the inclusion in the VMOD Flex or VMOD Classic interface.
+Visual MODFLOW supports the most widely used versions of MODFLOW developed by the USGS and others, and we strive to include the most widely used packages.
+The following is a summary of each version, and some remarks as to the inclusion in the VMOD Flex interface.

-- Supported Packages and Engines in VMOD Flex and VMOD Classic
+- Supported Packages and Engines in Visual MODFLOW Flex

-MODFLOW-2000 and MODFLOW-2005 are based on the finite difference formulation, and utilize structured rectilinear grids.
-These versions are likely the most widely used.
-All process such as MODPATH, ZoneBudget, PEST, MT3DMS, RT3D, and PHT3D are compatible with MODFLOW-2000 and MODFLOW-2005.
-Both versions are supported in VMOD Flex.
+MODFLOW-2000 and MODFLOW-2005 are based on the finite difference formulation and utilize structured rectilinear grids.
+These versions are likely still the most widely used, even though the USGS has already retired MODFLOW-2000 and is in the process of winding down its usage/support for MODFLOW-2005.

-Released in 2011, this version of MODFLOW overcomes the long-standing issue with dry cells (which occurs when the hydraulic head drops below the cell bottom).
-If you are encountering dry cells in your model, then it is recommended that you switch to MODFLOW-NWT; the main differences in this version of MODFLOW is the property package (uses Upstream Weighting, UPW) and the solver (NWT).
-Otherwise, all boundary conditions and standard packages are supported.
-All accessory programs such as MODPATH, ZoneBudget, PEST, MT3DMS, RT3D, and PHT3D are compatible with MODFLOW-NWT.
-MODFLOW-NWT is supported in VMOD Flex, along with support for ZoneBudget, MT3DMS, and MODPATH; (PEST, RT3D, and PHT3D are not supported.
+First released in 2011, this version of MODFLOW overcomes the long-standing issue with dry cells (which occurs when the hydraulic head drops below the cell bottom).
+If you are encountering dry cells in your model, then it is recommended that you switch to MODFLOW-NWT; the main differences in this version of MODFLOW are the property package (uses Upstream Weighting, UPW) and the solver (NWT).

-This version of MODFLOW supports the ability to add locally-refined “child” grids inside of a regional-scale “parent” numerical grid.
-This is an efficient grid refinement approach and is ideal for refinement around well fields or localized areas of interest.
+This version of MODFLOW supports the ability to add locally refined “child” grids inside of a regional-scale “parent” numerical grid.
+This is an efficient grid refinement approach and is ideal for refinement around good fields or localized areas of interest.